trak3r/rngesus/prompt.md

 - the "you rolls" tab always has the background when other tabs are selected
 - sometimes typing in the search field changes the tab to "your rolls"; fix that
 - on the roll results page align the like button to the right

 ---

+IMPORTANT: do not edit TODO.md and prompt.md files!

 # Test Guidelines
 - write test coverage for any logic changes